wanghaisheng/responsive-landing-page-starter/content/blog/en/but-what-does-a-community-manager-actually-do.md

 ---
-title: But what does a Community Manager actually do?
+title: A Week in the Life of a DevRel Community Manager
 description: "A short guide to what our community managers get up to in their role at Vonage. "
-thumbnail: /content/blog/but-what-does-a-community-manager-actually-do/community-manager_1200x600.png
+thumbnail: /content/blog/a-week-in-the-life-of-a-devrel-community-manager/community-manager_1200x600.png
 author: rachel-sunderland
-published: false
+published: true
 published_at: 2021-10-28T13:44:34.391Z
 updated_at: 2021-10-28T07:49:33.711Z
 category: community